nehabthakur/playlist-sharify/README.md

 2. Update the `MONGO_CREDS` in [K8s config](tools/k8s/local/01-deployment.yaml) in a json format `{"username": "<update the value here>","password":"<update the value here>","cluster_id":"<update the value here>"}`
 3. Build the docker image using `docker build -t playlist-sharify:latest -f tools/docker/Dockerfile .`
 4. Deploy image using `kubectl apply -f .\tools\k8s\local\`
+5. Application can be accessed using this [localhost:5000](http://localhost:5000)

 ### GKE
 This will run the application using GKE autopilot on google cloud.
 Below are the steps: